ifyjakande/parts_stock_balance_alert/README.md

 1. **Google Service Account**
    - Create a Google service account with access to Google Sheets API
+   - Download the service account credentials JSON file
+   - Add the service account JSON content as a GitHub secret named `GOOGLE_SHEETS_CREDENTIALS`
    - Share the Google Sheet with the service account email
-   - Add the service account JSON as a GitHub secret named `GOOGLE_SHEETS_CREDENTIALS`

 2. **Google Space Webhook**
    - Create a webhook in your Google Space